Virtual 40-Hour Sexual Assault Advocacy Training

 - You will need a reliable internet connection and computer to participate in the training, but you are not required to have a video camera.

-- Please let us know what accessibility needs you have (ASL, captioning, internet limitations, etc.) when you register so that we can make this training accessible to you.
+- Please let us know how we can make this training accessible to you (ASL, captioning, internet limitations, etc.) when you register so that we can make this training accessible to you.

 The training is free for MNCASA members.

-- February 6: Registration Opens for All Other MNCASA Members
+- November 13: Registration Opens for All MNCASA Members

-- If you have questions regarding registration or logistics, please contact Megan McKinnon at firstname.lastname@example.org.
+- If you have questions, please contact us at email@example.com.